pratiksherke97/demo-cicd/README.md

-# demo-cicd
+# Spring boot App CICD Demo
-Demo Application to add Github Actions on a spring boot project
+Spring boot demo Application to create a spring boot app and automate the build and deployment process using Github Actions.